 By Nikki Rademaker, and Yanna Smid

-For my Bachelor thesis in Bioinformatics at Leiden University, I worked together with Yanna Smid to investigate the use of Virtual Reality (VR) to study anatomy, focusing on the zebrafish embryo.
-It features a VR environment with two main components: game-based learning and an ontology visualization.
+For my Bachelor's thesis in Bioinformatics at Leiden University, I worked together with Yanna Smid to investigate the use of Virtual Reality (VR) to study anatomy, focusing on the zebrafish embryo.
+The project features a VR environment with two main components: game-based learning and an ontology visualization.
 User evaluations were conducted to assess the usability and educational effectiveness of the VR system.

 This project was created in Unity version 2021.1.3f1 for the HTC VIVE Pro VR headset.